iandorsey00/geodata/README.md

 * Allow users to access demographic data without the need to modify any data files.
 * Allow users to access the data they need easily on their own system.
-* Manage data from different summary levels easily (currently, places and counties are supported).
+* Manage data for different summary levels (type of geographies like states, counties, and places) easily.
 * Allow users to easily view both data available directly from Census files (called "component data" in this program) and the data normally only available by performing mathematical operations (called "compound data" in this program).